 In order to integrate guardians, Phoenix Connections partners with KidsTLC’s CARES Program, which is designed with the family in mind.
-This gathering takes place every Thursday from 4:30 to 7:30 p.m.
+This REQUIRED gathering takes place every Thursday from 4:30 to 7:30 p.m.
 The night is filled with activities for both parents and children to learn and grow together.
 Parents are also given time to work with clinicians on skills their child has developed throughout the week.
 This provides ample opportunity for an individualized plan to be created, as well as a safe place for parents to learn how to best support their child.

 Features & Services

 - Medication management available or coordinated with referring practitioner